yohannd1/ctf-resources/README.md

-# Clickteam Fusion Resources (``ctf-resources``)
+# Clickteam Fusion Resources

-A collection of free resources for Clickteam Fusion and Sonic Worlds.
+A small collection of free resources for Clickteam Fusion and Sonic Worlds.

-### Contributors:
+Contributors:

 - YohananDiamond

 - EX64 (Shadow Rift)

 ---

-If you have any suggestions, changes or even found a typo, please create an *Issue* or *Pull Request* and we'll analyze it.
+If you have any suggestions, changes or even found a typo, please create an Issue or Pull Request and we'll analyze it.
 Thanks!